 - Move our offices outside of the main house so that they cease to be disruptive of the retreat space

 The aim of these plans is not to increase our capacity but to provide a better environment for all those who visit, reside and work at Gaia House.

-Construction work for Stage 1 is scheduled to take place during the latter half of 2019, with retreats being offered off-site during this period.
+Construction work for Stage 1 is scheduled to take place during the latter half of 2019.

 If we are successful in achieving funding to fulfil our first stage objectives, a second stage plan will: